Toni Townes-Whitley

 Toni Townes-Whitley is a global technology leader who is the third Black female Fortune 500 CEO, and the first to lead a defense industry corporation.

-She is formerly the CEO of Science Applications International Corporation (SAIC).
+She was the CEO of Science Applications International Corporation (SAIC) from 2023 to 2025.
 Prior to joining SAIC, she served as a group president at Microsoft and managed $16 billion in revenue.

 Early life and education

 Toni Townes-Whitley (née McCall) was born in Fort Benning, Georgia, and raised in Virginia.
 Her father is LTG (Ret.)
 James F. "Cash" McCall, who was the first Black Comptroller of the US Army.
 Her mother is S. Yvonne McCall, a former Fairfax County, Virginia elementary school principal.
 She was raised with her brother.

 In 1985, Townes-Whitley earned her bachelor’s degree in public policy and economics from Princeton School of Public and International Affairs.
-Her undergraduate thesis was titled, “Princeton University Admissions Policy: The Question of Diversity”.

 In addition to Princeton, Townes-Whitley has attended and received certifications from Wharton Executive Education, New York University, and the Performance Management Institute.